ptupitsyn/ptupitsyn.github.io/_posts/2016-12-09-Whats-New-In-Ignite-Net-1-8.md

 * `TransactionDeadlockDetectionExample` shows how transaction deadlock can be caused, detected, and handled.
 * `BinaryModeExample` demonstrates cache and SQL usage without classes, with dynamically generated entities.
-* `MultiTieredCacheExample` shows how cache entries are stored in heap, on-heap, and swap memory.
+* `MultiTieredCacheExample` shows how cache entries are stored in heap, off-heap, and swap memory.

 # LINQ Improvements